Tree Streets Neighborhood Project

 If so, then Mayor Donchess wants YOU to decide how $25,000 should be invested in YOUR neighborhood.

-Over the next few months, the City will be collecting project ideas.
+Over the last few months, the City collected over 200 of your project ideas.

-Those ideas will be turned into proposals that you can vote on.
+The most recommended eligible ideas were turned into proposals that you can now vote on.

 It’s that easy.